PRAYER: How to approach Our Great God, And what to Expect From Him

 Similarly, if Jesus wanted Paul to have a thorn in His flesh, then it WAS going to remain, tormenting Paul as He saw fit, no matter how many times he begged God to remove it.
 Yet Paul, like Jesus in Gethsemane, accepted the final, painful decision of God, and instead of accusing God of wrong doing, he instead chose to glory in his weakness…for he knew with great certainty, that where he was weak, God was strong (2 Corinthians 12:10).
 May we all seek the eternal riches of Jesus Christ through His precious Holy Spirit, rather than the temporary comforts of this dark and dying world.

 I am, without a doubt, a foolish man, who has expended much time and energy chasing the lies of this world.
-As I have, in failure and brokenness, turned my eyes and heart to Jesus Christ and only Jesus Christ – as fully as I am able, I have learned to pray for people, in every situation, not that they would be blessed, be healed or have temporal success.
+As I have, in failure and brokenness, turned my eyes and heart to the Jesus Christ of the Bible as fully as I am able, I have learned to pray for people, in every situation – not that they would be blessed, be healed or have temporal success.
 I simply pray that the Holy Spirit would pour Himself into their circumstances, and would draw, with His mighty power, all those involved closer to Jesus Christ, as He truly is in the word…because really, nothing else matters.
 Nothing.
 Eternity and eternity alone is what matters, because once that door to heaven closes…it can never, ever be opened.
 I encourage anyone who reads this to consider eternal things and only eternal things, as they pray, teach and share life with those they love, for what is seen truly is temporary, but what is unseen…is eternal.

 Intimacy with and dependence upon Jesus Christ, and only Jesus Christ, should be the sole goal of our prayers as we walk this path towards eternity.